|

 research.
 The thesis must describe and account for organization and results of

 research, be published and be publicly defended.
-Teacher education: Training of pre-primary and

-primary/basic school teachers A
+primary/basic school teachers

 new teacher training programme was introduced on July 1 2001.
 It includes a